SmaIIstars/myblog/source/_posts/Vue3.md

 .capture: Event listener uses capture mode
 .once: Trigger only once
-.left: Only click the left mouse button to take effect .right: Only click the right mouse button to take effct .middle: Only click the middle mouse button to take effct -->
+.left: Only click the left mouse button to take effect .right: Only click the right mouse button to take effect .middle: Only click the middle mouse button to take effect -->
 <button @click.stop="btnClick">btn1</button>
 ```